erikkvalvik/Komputer-Store/README.md

  - Purchase history:
     - A *Purchase history* element that shows up after a successful purchase, displaying information about the previously purchased computers(PC name and price).
     - Reduce stock after successful purchase.
 Not allowing for purchase of *Out of stock* items.

+**The image for "The Visor" does not show up on the website.
+This is because the returned url is for a .jpg file, while the actual image is a .png file."**